 While preferring work that hasn't previously been published elsewhere, that isn't a complete no-no, so please check with us.

 Wherever possible, please submit work electronically, in plain text (within the body of an email is fine).
-If your article includes photographs or other images then by all means indicate where they should go but please also send high-resolution images where possible.
+If your article includes photographs or other images then by all means indicate where they should go.
 Always contact us first if in doubt!

-Please note that we cannot guarantee accepted content will be published both online and in the printed magazine.
+Please note that we cannot guarantee when accepted content will be published.